jbowes/repl/content/one-sided-idempotence.md

 bodies, the end user may see an error message instead of success.

-In the case of Stripe, the API is *responding to to the requested change* and not *responding to the desired state* ( this is similar to [edge vs level triggering](edgevlevel)).
+In the case of Stripe, the API is *responding to to the requested change* and not *responding to the desired state* ( this is similar to [edge vs level triggering][edgevlevel]).
 If the API treats a `DELETE` as "ensure this resource does not exist" instead of "delete this existing resource", then so long as the resource does not exist at the end of a `DELETE` request, the server can respond with a `200 OK`, the client will know that the resource doesn't exist (as it desired), and the client doesn't require any additional logic for treating `404` responses as successes.